canonical/ubuntu-packaging-guide/docs/how-to/download-new-upstream-version.rst

 ----------------------------------------------------

-Running :manpage:`uscan(1)` from the :term:`Root` of the :term:`Source Tree` will check if a newer :term:`Upstream` version exits and downloads it:
+Running :manpage:`uscan(1)` from the :term:`Root` of the :term:`Source Tree` will check if a newer :term:`Upstream` version exists and downloads it:

 .. code:: bash